thorrak/tiltbridge/README.md

 #### Requirements

-TiltBridge requires an ESP32-based controller, properly flashed with the TiltBridge firmware.
+TiltBridge requires an ESP32-based controller with 16MB or more of flash space properly flashed with the TiltBridge firmware.